ds-kenwatanabe/world_inflation/README.md

 ### Extract, Transform, Load
-The data was scraped from the [inflation.eu](https://www.inflation.eu/en/) website using [Scrapy](https://scrapy.org/) which also loads the collected data in a [Firebase Database](https://firebase.google.com/).
+The data was scraped from the [inflation.eu](https://www.inflation.eu/en/) website using [Scrapy](https://scrapy.org/) which also loads the collected data in a [Supabase Database](https://supabase.com/).
 The [streamlit](https://streamlit.io/) app queries the data and displays it.

 A diagram of the ETL process can be seen below: